bitaculous/locomotivecms-locoroco/README.md

 ------------

-At [Bitaculous](http://bitaculous.com "It's all about the bits, baby!") we use the following stack to run [LocomotiveCMS](http://locomotivecms.com "An open source CMS for Rails"), that's why this package is optimized for:
+At [Bitaculous](http://bitaculous.com "It's all about the bits, baby!") we use the following stack to run [LocomotiveCMS](http://locomotivecms.com "An open source CMS for Rails"), that's why this package is made for:

 * [Nginx](http://nginx.org "A free, open-source, high-performance HTTP server and reverse proxy")
 * [Unicorn](http://unicorn.bogomips.org "Rack HTTP server for fast clients and Unix")
 * [RVM](https://rvm.io "Ruby Version Manager")

+If you want to run [LocomotiveCMS](http://locomotivecms.com "An open source CMS for Rails") without setting up a server, check out [LocomotiveHosting](https://locomotivehosting.com "Host your LocomotiveCMS website here."), from the team behind LocomotiveCMS.

 Installation
 ------------